18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-cloud-adoption-lead-gs15.md

 Base salary GS-15 - $134,789 to $164,200

 **Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors
+All United States citizens and nationals (residents of American Samoa and Swains Islands)

 <div class="paragraph"><p><br>
 <br></p></div>